Tank Abbott: Later career (2000, 2008)

-After being released form WCW, Abbott made an appearance for NWA Wildside on December 14, 2000 teaming with Kevin Northcutt losing to Bob Sapp and Stone Mountain in Cornelia, Georgia.
+After being released from WCW, Abbott made an appearance for NWA Wildside on December 14, 2000, teaming with Kevin Northcutt losing to Bob Sapp and Stone Mountain in Cornelia, Georgia.

-Abbott returned to the ring one last time on August 15, 2008 for Inoki Genome Federation in Tokyo, Japan losing to UFC fighter Josh Barnett.
+Abbott returned to the ring one last time on August 15, 2008, for Inoki Genome Federation in Tokyo, Japan losing to UFC fighter Josh Barnett.

 Other media

 In 1997, Abbott appeared as himself in the TV show Friends, defeating Jon Favreau's character, the billionaire Pete Becker, who was dating Monica at the time.
 He appeared as himself in the 2013 web series Black Dynamite Teaches a Hard Way!, where a Black Dynamite mannequin teaches him what to do in case of an earthquake.

 Personal life

 In December 2018, Abbott revealed that due to his lifestyle his liver had to be replaced.
 Despite suffering several strokes during the surgery, Abbott survived and the transplant operation was successful.